-I asked them about their general experience with the service and a potential playlist solution I was considering — but they were lukewarm about the proposed social discoverability features.
+I asked Game Pass subscribers about their general experience with the service and a potential playlist solution I was considering — but they were lukewarm about the proposed social discoverability features.

-• Users were frustrated with the poor quality of game recommendations on the service
+The poor quality of game recommendations on the service frustrated users

-• Users were open to social recommendations so long as they weren't "shoved in their face"
+Social recommendations were acceptable to users as long as they weren't "shoved in their face"

 To better understand and visualize the areas where users were getting stuck when trying to find a new game to play on Game Pass, I created a journey map.

 Users feel overwhelmed by the amount of games on Game Pass